 \subsection{Grain Growth in the Outer Disk}

-Our finding of grains with radii up to $\sim$1\, $\micron$ in the outer regions of the disk confirms that dust has grown larger than the sizes found in the ISM.
-This maximum size is also consistent with ALMA images of 114--426, which found that the sub-mm continuum (tracing even larger grains) only extends throughout the scattered light region of the disk and not into the silhouette \citep{mann2014_ALMA7ONC,bally2015_114-426}.
-The lack of pebbles in the outer regions could be because: (1) grain growth beyond a few microns is inefficient at large disk radii, (2) the large grains that formed in this region have spiralled inwards due to aerodynamic drag \citep{weidenschilling1977_drift}, or (3) the outer ansae represent outflowing material in which only small grains are entrained \citep{miotello2012_114-426}.
+Our finding of grains with radii up to $\sim$1\, $\micron$ in the outer regions of the disk confirms that dust has grown larger than the sizes found in the interstellar medium (ISM).
+This maximum size is also consistent with ALMA images of 114--426, which found that the submillimeter continuum (tracing even larger grains) only extends throughout the scattered light region of the disk and not into the silhouette \citep{mann2014_ALMA7ONC,bally2015_114-426}.
+The lack of pebbles in the outer regions could be because (1) grain growth beyond a few microns is inefficient at large disk radii, (2) the large grains that formed in this region have spiraled inward due to aerodynamic drag \citep{weidenschilling1977_drift}, or (3) the outer ansae represent outflowing material in which only small grains are entrained \citep{miotello2012_114-426}.

-The grain sizes we derive differ compared to the results of some prior studies of the 114--426 silhouette. \citet{throop2001_114-426} found no difference in absorption between H-$\alpha$ (0.656 $\micron$) and Pa-$\alpha$ images, and so concluded that grains had grown to sizes larger than 5 $\micron$. \citet{shuping2003_114-426} extended this analysis by detecting somewhat less absorption in a ground-based Br-$\alpha$ (4.05 $\micron$) image, and concluded the grains were 1.9--4 $\micron$ in size.
-Our finding of somewhat smaller grains is likely due to our use of continuum bands (and exclusion of the Pa-$\alpha$ band) when deriving grain sizes, whereas these prior studies exclusively used images in narrow filters centered on the atomic hydrogen lines to maximize contrast of the silhouettes against the background nebula.
-As shown in Figures \ref{fig:fitspectra} and \ref{fig:parademo}, our models fit a rise in the absorption spectra from 1--2 $\micron$ and ignore the drop in the F187N filter.
+The grain sizes we derive differ compared to the results of some prior studies of the 114--426 silhouette. \citet{throop2001_114-426} found no difference in absorption between H$\alpha$ (0.656 $\micron$) and Pa$\alpha$ images, and so concluded that grains had grown to sizes larger than 5 $\micron$. \citet{shuping2003_114-426} extended this analysis by detecting somewhat less absorption in a ground-based Br$\alpha$ (4.05 $\micron$) image, and concluded the grains were 1.9--4 $\micron$ in size.
+Our finding of somewhat smaller grains is likely due to our use of continuum bands (and exclusion of the Pa$\alpha$ band) when deriving grain sizes, whereas these prior studies exclusively used images in narrow filters centered on the atomic hydrogen lines to maximize contrast of the silhouettes against the background nebula.
+As shown in Figures \ref{fig:fitspectra} and \ref{fig:parademo}, our models fit a rise in the absorption spectra from 1 to 2 $\micron$ and ignore the drop in the F187N filter.
 Models relying on the F187N filter would not fit this rise, inferring a flatter absorption spectrum and thus larger grains. \citet{miotello2012_114-426} fit the absorption in five HST filters, four of which had wide bandwidths, and found 0.2--0.7\,$\micron$ grains in the northeast silhouette.
 Our results agree with those findings while using data out to longer wavelengths.